John is a middle-school business teacher, happily married since 1989 and grateful to have been given the gift of life.

 Teaching students that their race is bad for them, either because they are “dominant” or “subordinate,” is useless if not damaging.
 Instead, young people need more choices in school and more accountability and more incentives.
 Just like adults have.
 Students need to discover that the best teachers they will ever have are themselves!
 Students should be encouraged along traditional paths of education but given viable learning alternatives if the traditional core subject offerings are too confining.
 Students should not be repeatedly forced into traditional subjects when they clearly cannot thrive in them.
 And they don't need social justice "lightning strikes" invading their educations with ridiculous notions of victimhood.
 The focus of public education should be students, not the politics of its "incumbent" party.

 We can’t have a socialist education system in a capitalist economic system any more than we should have dams and skyscrapers built from stacked paper cups.
 There should still be traditional classroom education but it should stop for all students after a certain, to be determined, age/grade level of literacy, numeracy and citizenship.
 Students should then get to choose between private-business internships, that is, companies who make tax deals with the government to educate students with skills needed in their businesses.
 Students would also be able to attend "professional-training" high schools, replacing the traditional high school, which would be more like getting a college education with a major.
 There would be a variety of these business-internships and professional-training degrees in many industries.
 There would be company mentors for students and laws about the roles of students in business settings.
 Normal colleges of today would be for advanced or graduate work.
 So, on any given day, some students would be at high schools working on professional degrees while others would be doing internship-like work at local businesses.
 Students would be free to explore both of these arenas, but also held accountable in discovering themselves as productive citizens.
-They will come to value themselves as active participants in a thriving world instead of as passive consumers in a grab-what-you-can-get world of forced redistribution and engineered equity.
+They will come to value themselves as active participants in a thriving world instead of as passive consumers in a "here's your share" world of forced redistribution and engineered equity.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.